AsmaTheWizard/ObjecDetection-in-an-Urban-Environment-SSD/README.md

 Both final experiments I used SSD_ResNet50 model, and I tweaked the configuration.
 For the first experiment (experiment 0) I used the default configuration(file:"pipeline_new.config"), the result I used it as a baseline.

+The orange curve is Loss in training while the blue dot is Loss in evaluation.
+From below graphs, it obvious that the model needs to be more general to predict objects in unseen data.
+In order to improve that, I will add more varaities to the data to simulate different environments.
+That's why I will add more data augmentation to the configuration file.

 ![](img/exp0-1.png)
 ![](img/exp0-2.png)
 ![](img/exp0-3.png)